Sanoussy Ba: Early life

-Sanoussy Ba was born in Hof, Bavaria, where he started playing football with VfB Moschendorf, before joining the town's main club, SpVgg Bayern Hof.
+Ba was born in Hof, Bavaria, where he started playing football with VfB Moschendorf, before joining the town's main club, SpVgg Bayern Hof.

 Club career

-Sanoussy Ba joined RB Leipzig in 2016, where he entered the first team on the summer 2022.
+Ba joined RB Leipzig in 2016, where he entered the first team on the summer 2022.
 During the pre-season, he played the friendly against Klopp's Liverpool.

-Ba made his professional debut for RB Leipzig on the 30 August 2022, replacing Mohamed Simakan at the hour mark of a 8–0 away Cup win to FC Teutonia Ottensen.
+Ba made his professional debut for RB Leipzig on 30 August 2022, replacing Mohamed Simakan at the hour mark of a 8–0 away Cup win to FC Teutonia Ottensen.
 He became a regular feature in the match-day squad, both in Bundesliga, and in the Champions League, figuring on the bench during the 2–0 away win against Celtic FC.

+On 1 July 2024, Ba signed a three-year contract with Eintracht Braunschweig.

 International career

 Born in Germany, Ba is of Senegalese descent.
 He is a youth international for Germany, having started playing with the under-18s in the late summer 2021.

 Style of play

-An ambidextrous footballer, Sanoussy Ba is able to play both as a full-back or higher, as a wing-back even an offensive winger, always on the left side.
+An ambidextrous footballer, Ba is able to play both as a full-back or higher, as a wing-back even an offensive winger, always on the left side.